dzlatic/fulfilment-tasks/README.md

 7. Run **yarn** command in the folder you renamed in step 2.

-8. Run **yarn** command in **/react** subfolder, and then in the same folder run **yarn build** command.
+8. Run **yarn** command in **/react** subfolder

+9. Run **yarn build** command in the same directory.
 This will generate **/build** folder under **/react**.
 Use the same "something else" value from step 5 to rename **/build** directory to.
 This is the folder you would be publishing in next step.

-9. Once built, the component should be deployed on public URL, [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/), [Google Cloud](https://cloud.google.com/storage/docs/hosting-static-website), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host), [IBM Bluemix](https://www.ibm.com/cloud/blog/deploying-static-web-sites?mhsrc=ibmsearch_a&mhq=deploy%20static%20web%20page), [Heroku](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489), [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-static-website-to-the-cloud-with-digitalocean-app-platform) or any other option of your choice...
+10. Once built, the component should be deployed on public URL, [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/), [Google Cloud](https://cloud.google.com/storage/docs/hosting-static-website), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host), [IBM Bluemix](https://www.ibm.com/cloud/blog/deploying-static-web-sites?mhsrc=ibmsearch_a&mhq=deploy%20static%20web%20page), [Heroku](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489), [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-static-website-to-the-cloud-with-digitalocean-app-platform) or any other option of your choice...

 ## Desktop Layout Configuration